Interesting information for those in the legal, ediscovery, and digital forensics fields.

 How Legacy Data Remediation Drives Technical Innovations for Future Projects

-– Brendan Sullivan, CEO
+Written by Brendan Sullivan, CEO

 Legacy data remediation has become the ultimate test of technical ingenuity.
 Almost every large remediation we have undertaken is substantially different and unique.
 There are over 100 major backup formats, over 100 tape formats, and goodness knows how many file formats.
 More recently large, networked disk-based systems (NAS Filer – NDMP) became the point for initial backup before being dumped to deep tape.
 There are container files, compressed container files, multiple database formats many saved as agent-based backups.
 Suffice to say that when a client requires data to be separated – “keep this, not that” It can be complex.
 Further challenges are always posed by the timeline for completion; Systems built are built for backup, backups are added to at a steady state, that’s as fast as the systems need to operate.
 However, when conducting data remediation we are often talking about multiple Petabytes, and the native systems are encumbered with inadequate bandwidth, software license limitations, hardware support and historical IT resource no longer around.